 Unlike pesticides or poison bait chemicals, ultrasonic repellers offer a safer and environmentally-friendly way to eliminate pests.
 Pesticides can be harmful to non-targets, such as contamination and death of pets, loss of birds or fishes, and groundwater contamination.

-Pesticides or pest control poison can also be dangerous if you have young children in your home.
+Pesticides or pest control poisons can also be dangerous if you have young children.
 Some pest poisons can cause significant health issues or even death if ingested.